 Ask most people from around the world (my past self included) where exactly Malta is on a world map and the majority would be left scratching their heads…..in Europe?…..somewhere in the med…..?
 A hidden gem, Malta is located right in the heart of the Mediterranean sea, between Sicily and North Africa.
 Malta is part of Europe and has been a member of the European Union since 2004.

 The Maltese Archipelago is made up of several islands, the largest being Malta, Gozo and Comino, inhabited by a population of just over 400,000 people.
 Malta is the largest island measuring about 28 kilometres (17 miles) North to South and 14.5 kilometres (9 miles)East to West.
 Despite its small size, Malta has plenty to offer.
 With over 7000 years of history, you will never be short of things to do and see during your stay here.

 Thanks to its British colonial history, English is one of the two official languages on the island (the other being Maltese).
 This, along with its glorious weather and central location makes tourism and EFL two of Malta’s biggest industries.
 Malta attracts thousands of foreign students each year eager to learn English in an English speaking country.
 Unlike the UK, Malta has the advantage of excellent weather, 9 months of summer (rather than 9 days!) and is generally cheaper for students to study, especially long-term.

 Why teach in Malta?

-If the sun and sea were not enough of an incentive, as long as you are a Native Speaker of English, or Native level, hold at least a TEFL certificate, and a passion to teach English as a foreign language, you will find gaining employment in Malta very easy, particularly during the summer months (May – September).
-Schools are always looking for teachers to teach the many students that flock to the Island to study English.
+If the sun and sea were not enough of an incentive, as long as you are a Native Speaker of English, or Native level proficiency, hold at least a TEFL certificate, and have a passion to teach English as a foreign language, you will find gaining employment in Malta very easy, particularly during the summer months (May – September).
+Language schools are always looking for teachers to teach the many students that flock to the Island to study English.

 What do I need in order to teach in Malta?